Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 Now they help me, which is even better.
 They pick the shapes they want (a dachshund-shaped cookie is the most popular in honor of our dog, Boudin Choux).
 I let them loose with the icing, and they have a ball.
-There aren't many activities appropriate and fun for all the kids but this is one where they all get in wholeheartedly (Currently aged 8 to 21).
-That's THE BEST PART OF IT.
+There aren't many activities appropriate and fun for all the kids, but this is one where they all get in wholeheartedly (currently aged 8 to 21).
+That's the best part of it!

 I'll never be a Pinterest rock star, but I do know how to create fun memories with kids, and this is one of my favorites.
 How awesome is a tree covered with cookies and candy?
-And these are easy - the dough is easy to make, forgiving to work with, and if you keep the shapes simple, they'll look great even if you have zero skills as a decorator.
-Trust me - I have zero skills there.
+And these are easy—the dough is easy to make, forgiving to work with, and if you keep the shapes simple, they'll look great even if you have zero skills as a decorator.
+Trust me—I have zero skills there.
 So this is simply about the fun.
 Own the fun, and the mess and the giggles.
-And the fact that every single kid that helps you will - without exception - take shots of icing right out of the piping bag.
+And the fact that every single kid that helps you will—without exception—take shots of icing right out of the piping bag.
 Every.
 One.

 Now go make a mess.
 And enjoy it.

-Cook Time - Plus Time to Decorate
+Cook Time (Not Including Time to Decorate)